NadiaS80/Projects-Now-Feature/README.md

 ``weather_tg_bot``

+✅ add forecast for tomorrow
-⌛ add forecast for tomorrow, 3 days and a week
+⌛ 3 days and a week

 ``arduino_push_blink``